sharkba1t/100-days-of-code/r1-log.md

 + Began: calculator app for browser
 + learn about TDD(Test Driven Development) and using Mocha for JavaScript
 + Read about Async JavaScript, HTTP Requests, security, and API.

+### R1D6
++ Continued learning Async JavaScript and HTTP Requests.
++ worked on the calculator app